gopher-fleece/gleece/README.md

 With Gleece, you can:
 - 🔧 **Simplify** your API development process.
-- 📜 Automatically **generate OpenAPI v3 specs** directly from your code.
+- 📜 Automatically **generate OpenAPI v3.0.0 / v3.1.0** specification directly from your code.
 - 🎯 Ensure your APIs are always **well-documented and consistent**.
 - ✅ **Validate input data** effortlessly to keep your APIs robust and secure.
 - 🔐 **Security first** approach, easy authorization with supplied check function.